Killing of Brenda Schaefer: Investigation

-Based on this recording, prosecutors charged Ignatow with murder in 1991.
-The trial was moved outside the Louisville/Jefferson County area, to Kenton County where far less publicity had been generated.
+Trial

+Based on this recording, Ignatow was tried for murder, kidnapping, sodomy, sexual abuse, robbery, and tampering with evidence, between early 1990 and December 1991.
 In one section of the recorded conversation between Ignatow and Shore, in which Ignatow stated, "That place we dug is not shallow.
 Beside that one area right by where that site is does not have any trees by it," the jury decided that Ignatow said "safe," not "site," as police believed.
 This led the jurors to conclude that the discussion involved a buried safe.
+During the proceedings, Shore was excused from the trial between June 1990 and May 1991, as she was unable to speak properly due to Bell's palsy, getting marrried during this time.
 Furthermore, Shore, the prosecution's star witness, wore a tiny miniskirt to court and laughed during her testimony, undermining her credibility in the eyes of the jury.
 The defense argued that Shore, not Ignatow, had killed Schaefer.

-The jury acquitted Ignatow.
+The defense had also repeatedly sought to remove Jefferson County Commonwealth Attorney Ernest Jasmin from the case for including the FBI tape.
+Ignatow's sentencing was originally set for November 13, 1991, but in the final month of the trial, proceedings were moved outside the Louisville/Jefferson County area, to Kenton County where far less publicity had been generated.

+On December 22, 1991, after six hours and fifteen minutes of delibration, the jury acquitted Ignatow.
+One juror stated after the trial, "The reason he was found not guilty was there was[sic] not one shred of evidence that connected him to the crime.
+Nothing.
+We don't know if Mel did it or not.
+What we do know is there was no proof of it".
+Another juror stated that Shore's testimony appeared to be based on animosity due to Ignatow's refusal to marry her.
 The judge was so embarrassed by the verdict that he took the unusual step of writing a letter of apology to the Schaefer family.
 Schaefer's parents died before the trial began.
 According to some family and friends, their deaths were premature due to the heartbreak and stress of Schaefer's murder.

+After testifying in Ignatow's trial, Mary Ann Shore-Inlow pled guilty to tampering with evidence on December 2, 1991, and convicted on February 3, 1992.

+On January 8, 1992, a federal grand jury indicted Ignatow of perjury and inducing Shore to commit perjury.